sunpy/sunpy/docs/code_ref/io.rst

 format.
 It is primarily useful for storing complex Astropy and SunPy objects in a way that can be loaded back into the same form as they were saved.

-SunPy currently implements support for saving `Map <sunpy.map.GenericMap>` and `coordinate frame <sunpy.coordinates.frames>` objects into asdf files.
+sunpy currently implements support for saving `Map <sunpy.map.GenericMap>` and `coordinate frame <sunpy.coordinates.frames>` objects into asdf files.
 As asdf tightly integrates into Python, saving a map to an asdf file will save the metadata, data, mask and the shift.
 The mask and shift are not currently saved